ranzes/multi-php/README.md

     to exist in the parent dir from where you're building (i.e. ../), just like when building regular PHP from Slackware.
 This is required for the IMAP support and the build *will* fail without it.
-*   The appropriate PHP source needs to be downloaded separately, a fetch-php.sh script is supplied for your convenience.
+*   The appropriate PHP source needs to be downloaded separately into the directory containing the SlackBuild, a fetch-php.sh script is supplied for your convenience.

 Usage